canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 juju run cruise-control/0 rebalance mode=add brokerid=3 --wait=2m
 ```

+[note]
-> **Note**: If this action fails with a message similar to `Cruise Control balancer service has not yet collected enough data to provide a partition reallocation proposal`, wait 20 minutes or so and try again.
+If this action fails with a message similar to `Cruise Control balancer service has not yet collected enough data to provide a partition reallocation proposal`, wait 20 minutes or so and try again.
 Cruise Control takes a while to collect sufficient metrics from an Apache Kafka cluster during a cold deployment.
+[/note]

 By default, the `rebalance` action runs as a "dryrun", where the returned result is what **would** happen were the partition rebalance actually executed.
 The action output has detailed information on the proposed allocation.